email-service/email-service/USERGUIDE.md

 ## Introduction

-The NodeMailerEmailService class provides an implementation of the IEmailService interface for sending emails using NodeMailer.
-This documentation will guide you through the setup and usage of the NodeMailerEmailService class.
+blabla

 ## Installation

-To use the NodeMailerEmailService, ensure you have nodemailer installed in your project:
+To use the email-service, ensure you have email-service package installed in your project:

 ```bash
 npm i @email-service/email-service